 But when the gardener start his/her own seed, they can choose their seed from companies who have dozens and dozens and dozens of options to choose from!

 For the gardener, this freedom is a pleasure indeed!

-Reason 4: Seed Starting Helps Gardeners Save Money
+Reason 4: Seed Starting Can Help Save Money on the Garden

 Contrary to what many people believe, growing your own food isn’t free.
 Gardeners know this.
 And one of the ways they cut back on costs is by starting their own seedlings!

 Purchasing your starts at a local greenhouse center is convenient.
 But if you’re actually growing food to feed the family, costs of seedlings will quickly add up to a significant sum of money.